KSHIRODBADIA/rock-paper-scissors-game/README.md

-# Rock Paper Scissors Game
+# Rock Paper Scissors Game:  [Click To Play](https://kshirodbadia.github.io/rock-paper-scissors-game/game.html)

 Welcome to the classic game of Rock Paper Scissors!
 This simple yet entertaining game pits players against computer in a battle of wits and luck.
 Whether you're looking to pass the time or settle a dispute, Rock Paper Scissors is the perfect choice.